 In general, science labs are more demanding just because there’s extra work involved.
 Humanities classes typically require a lot of reading, writing, and research.
 A foreign language course may be easy or hard depending on your familiarity with the language.
 Math classes can be difficult if you’re not good at math, and English classes can be challenging if you’re not good at writing.
 (But remedial versions of Math and English are commonly available.)

 Easy college classes can often be recognized by these signs:

 - Low course number (100-level or below; courses starting with 0 are remedial).

 - No prerequisites or approval of instructor required.

 - “Beginning,” “Intro to,” “Survey of,” or “Concepts of” classes.

 - Courses intended for students not majoring in the subject.
 Note that in many departments there will be two introductory courses: one for majors and one for non-majors.
 The one for non-majors will usually be lower-numbered.
 Typical course titles might be Intro to Chemistry or Basic Chemistry for non-majors and Chemistry I or General Chemistry for majors.

 - No lab requirement.
 Some science lectures must be taken with the accompanying lab, but non-majors can sometimes just enroll in the lecture portion only.
 (Keep in mind, though, most colleges do require a minimum number of lab credits.)

 - “Whatever and Society” are easy courses at many colleges; i.e. Plants and Society, Chemistry and Society, etc.

-- Depending on the college, there might be some other phrase found in certain course titles that designates them as being really easy.
+- Depending on the college, there might be some other phrase found in certain course titles that designates them as being relatively easy.

 The following courses are likely suspects: